psychicEgg/EDHM/Odyssey/README.md

 Game Crash on Startup or refuse to open after installing EDHM:

-- [`3Dmigoto`](https://github.com/bo3b/3Dmigoto) uses injection, so if you use other programs or mods that also use injection in Elite Dangerous, it may create a conflict and cause Crashes or Instability.
-Even simple overlay programs can use injection, so it is recommended to disable overlays in Elite Dangerous.
-Other programs, such as some screen recording programs, may also use injection and thus create a conflict that will Crash the Game, like Overwolf Outplayed, for example.

-- Recently, some users have reported Game Crashes on startup when the `NVIDIA App` is installed.
+1 - Recently, some users have reported Game Crashes on startup when the `NVIDIA App` is installed.
 In this situation, the following solutions may work:
  1. See `Smooth Motion` and `Nvidias Latency` Settings *(most common cause of the problem)*
  2. Disable Automatic Setting at the bottom of the Auto GPU Tuning Page
  3. Disable `NVIDIA Overlay`

-This is due to a compatibility issue between the `NVIDIA App` and [`3Dmigoto`](https://github.com/bo3b/3Dmigoto), two things beyond our control.
+*This is due to a compatibility issue between the `NVIDIA App` and [`3Dmigoto`](https://github.com/bo3b/3Dmigoto), two things beyond our control.*

+2 - [`3Dmigoto`](https://github.com/bo3b/3Dmigoto) uses injection, so if you use other programs or mods that also use injection in Elite Dangerous, it may create a conflict and cause Crashes or Instability.
+Even simple overlay programs can use injection, so it is recommended to disable overlays in Elite Dangerous.
+Other programs, such as some screen recording programs, may also use injection and thus create a conflict that will Crash the Game, like Overwolf Outplayed, for example.

 ---